 If no pre-emptive action was taken, normally one year post-completion (but may take longer, years) the buyer, or his legal representative in Spain, will receive a Payment Proposal for Transfer Tax on the sales price shortfall.
 This payment proposal also includes delay interests for late payment on the lapsed time between completion and the day the letter is officially notified.
 The outline of the appeals procedure is as follows:

 1. A buyer receives from their local Tax Office a letter titled Impuesto sobre Transmisiones Patrimoniales y Actos Jurídicos Documentados (Property Transfer Tax) under the heading Propuesta de Liquidación Provisional (provisional payment proposal).
 Example of a complementaria letter (source: El Confidencial).

-2. He has ten working days to register his interest upon the notification of the letter by recorded delivery.
+2. He has 10 working days to register his interest upon the notification of the letter by recorded delivery.
 He can make allegations and submit documents to uphold his counter-arguments.
-Failure to comply within the ten-day window time-bars any option to appeal.
+Failure to comply within the ten-day window time-bars any option to file an appeal.

 3. These allegations are normally dismissed and the Tax Office sends a liquidación tributaria definitiva (Final Payment Proposal).